 Associate Professor of Law and Philosophy Jeffrey D. Jones passed away on December 25, 2020.
 He was 52 years old.
 The family placed an obituary in the Milwaukee Journal, Wisconsin.
 The law school created a tribute form for students, alumni, colleagues, and friends to recount their happy memories to share with his family.
-A Celebration of Life event is scheduled for January 29 at 3:00 p.m.
+A virtual Celebration of Life event is scheduled for January 29 at 3:00 p.m.
 PDT.

 Professor Jones taught employment law, disability law, property law, property transactions, and a number of jurisprudence courses.
 He also taught a course on law and social justice in Lewis & Clark College’s Department of Philosophy.
 Recently, Professor Jones became interested in new media and launched the podcast and blog space, Legalcide.

 Student Bar Association president, Amanda Pham Haines, wrote about Professor Jones, “There are some people in life that shine so brightly, they illuminate the best in the people around them.
 Professor Jeffrey Jones was that person.
 Professor Jones treated us, and our ideas, with respect and genuine curiosity.
 He encouraged innovative thinking and creativity in the classroom and out of it.
 His laugh will echo through our memories and through the lasting impression he made on Lewis & Clark.”